Sunil Desai from Moschip gives his two cents

 Fortunately, there are certain innovative Smart homes solutions that work on a local network rather than requiring a constant connectivity with the cloud.

 In urban areas, especially metros Smart home tech has become a bit easier to adopt as these problems are not too grave.
 Whether the consumer goes to Smart homes and how soon he or she adopts it remains to be seen.
 But one thing is for sure, Smart home technology is receiving some serious traction and attention from the big tech companies like Amazon and Google.
-It is only a matter of time that they will become common to every household.
+It is only a matter of time that they will become common in every household.